RascalSoftware/RAT/docs/source/projectClass.rst

     5. A 'toStruct' method which output the class parameters as a struct.

-Bulk In and Bulk Out are ........................to be added.
-They are set using the `addParam` method in parameter class since they have the same columns in the table.

 .. list-table:: The methods on the left call the methods on the right in the table.
     :widths: 50 50
     :header-rows: 1